project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 The Keycloak is deployed on a virtual machine (VM).
 You can deploy the Keycloak by following steps:

-- Run the following script to create the keycloak username, group name and also to cr keycloak services on VM
+- Run the following script to create the Keycloak username, group name and also to create Keycloak services on VM

   <pre>
   ./provision-keycloak.sh {implementation-name}-devops/ansible/inventories/{environment-name}